graphery/graphery/svg/README.md

 -   **Tiny**: the minimized library size is less than 3 KB, and this value can be reduced to 1.5 KB with gzip.

--   **Fast**: benchmarking with the fast SVG.JS library is very good.
+-   **Fast**: benchmarking with the excellent SVG.JS library is very good.
 For the same process, gySVG takes 20ms and SVG.js more than 40ms.

 -   **Powerful**: you can use all attributes, properties, and methods of SVG versions 1.0, 1.1, and